Culture of Tonga

 Village Life

-The houses displayed in the Polynesian Cultural Center’s Tonga Village represent traditional historical architecture.
+The Fales (buildings) displayed in the Polynesian Cultural Center’s Tonga Village represent traditional historical architecture.

-While making ngatu is the traditional work of women, Tongan men have the responsibility to grow the plants.
-During the growing period they will carefully prune excess leaves and branches in order to eliminate notches which may mar the overall quality of the tapa.
-It takes approximately two years for the trees to reach the best height and width for ngatu making.
+While making NGATU is the traditional work of women, Tongan men have the responsibility to grow the plants.
+During the growing period they will carefully prune excess leaves and branches in order to eliminate notches which may mar the overall quality of the NGATU.
+It takes approximately two years for the trees to reach the best height and width for NGATU making.

-This strengthens the ngatu by giving it a warp and woof.
+This strengthens the NGATU.
 This process is continued until the desired size is reached.
-Sometimes there are holes in the ngatu where knots occurred in the tree branch.
+Sometimes there are holes in the NGATU where knots occurred in the tree branch.
 The women eliminate these by cutting little patches and gluing them over the defects.

 Before European fabrics were introduced, Tongans used ngatu for clothing, blankets, wedding costumes, dancing costumes, gift exchanges, and interior house decorations.
 There are specific ngatu for special occasions: Black ngatu uli, for example, is used for funerals, while ngatu with certain designs reflect high rank.

-Pandanus weaving – Two plants are very important to the craft of weaving in Tonga and the rest of Polynesia: lou’akau or pandanus (Pandanus odoratissimus Linnaeus) and louniu or coconut (Cocos nucifera) leaves.
+Two plants that are key to the craft of weaving in Tonga and the rest of Polynesia is the lou’akau or pandanus (Pandanus odoratissimus Linnaeus) and louniu or coconut (Cocos nucifera) leaves.
 Lou’akau leaves are favored for weaving fine household items such floor mats, bedding mats, storage baskets, table mats, and fans.
-They are also used for special needs such as canoe sails; and for personal items such as fine mats for clothing and waist skirts (ta’ovala), hats, bracelets, and slippers.
+They are also used for special needs such as canoe sails; and for personal items such as fine mats for clothing and waist mats (ta’ovala), hats, bracelets, and slippers.
 Lou’akau leaves are cut when they are still green.
-They are then laid out to dry in direct sunlight, except when it begins to rain at which time they are quickly brought inside for protection.
+They are then laid out to dry in direct sunlight.
 There is a particular kind of pandanus which is edged with short prickly thorns.
 These are trimmed off before the drying process.
 When whiter colored leaves are desired, the freshly-picked leaves must first be parboiled in a large pot before they are laid out to dry.
-Some Polynesians also bleach them in sea water.
+They can also be bleached in sea water.
 When the leaves are dry approximately two weeks later, women smooth them, and roll them into larger “wheels” about one foot in diameter.
 They are then secured, stacked and stored for future use.
 When a weaver starts a project, she unrolls the leaves carefully, and using a smooth shell such as a pipi, she rubs the leaves until they’re flat and pliable.
 Using a different shell (perhaps a clam shell), she then strips the leaves according to the widths required for the completion of the desired project.
 The thinner the strips, the more important and valuable the project, because weaving thinner strips takes longer and more skill.
 Tongan women basically use an interlocking weaving method, or they use a binding technique using strips which are wound around and around coconut midribs.
 Tongans treat items made from lou’akau respectfully.
 For example, they take their shoes off before walking on most mats.
 This custom also has a modern form throughout Polynesia today, where many people observe the custom of taking their shoes off before entering a house, even if there are no pandanus mats in the house.

-Coconut Leaf Weaving – The easy availability of fresh coconut leaves makes them the most important weaving material in Polynesia, especially for everyday use.
+The availability of fresh coconut leaves makes them the most important weaving material in Polynesia, especially for everyday use.
 The leaves are chopped off the trees and particularly used for outside needs.
 They also have the advantage of being disposable.

 The traditional craft of weaving is also enjoyed for the companionship it promotes among women, as well as the creative pleasure it gives, and the comfort and utility woven goods provide.
 Finally, in the islands weaving materials are a free part of nature’s bounties.